Strong uniqueness for stochastic evolution equations in Hilbert spaces perturbed by a bounded measurable drift: Appendix

 where $h_0$ denotes the density of the law of $x$ with respect to $\mu$.
-Passing to the limit, by \eqref{frtt} we get $a_n \to 0$.
-Then analogously to the case where $x$ is deterministic, we complete the proof. \end{proof}
+Passing to the limit, by (\ref{frtt}) we get $a_n \to0$.
+Then analogously to the case where $x$ is deterministic, we complete the proof. \end{pf} \end{appendix}